Nicholas

 Nicholas represents both claimants and respondents in the employment tribunal, as well as drafting pleadings and advising on the merits of any claim.
 He adopts a pragmatic and commercial view to employment litigation, given that the recovery of costs is the exception rather than the rule, and is a contributor to Daniel Barnett’s case summaries.
 Nicholas also regularly gives presentations about employment law to members of Shropshire CIPD.

-In matters of professional regulation it is Nicholas’ approach to ensure that there minimal disruption to the registrant’s career.
-He has appeared before the MPTS, TRA and GOsC, as well as representing a junior doctor in an internal disciplinary hearing where there is a right to representation.
+In matters of professional regulation it is Nicholas’ approach to ensure that there is minimal disruption to the registrant’s career.
+He has extensive experience of representing teachers before the TRA; he has also appeared before the MPTS, NMC, HCPC and GOsC, as well as representing a junior doctor in an internal disciplinary hearing where there is a contractual right to representation.

 Notable Cases